 Unexpected situations that in any way affect our nerve system can be potentially bad since it can cause a sudden increase in stress hormones and body anxiety, which has been proven that any inflammations in the body get a boost during the increased stress.
 Research showed that among people who have chronic problems with anxiety and depression there has been also very often some inflammation processes going in the body.

-Your immune system hates smog and low quality air.
-People who live in areas where air quality is low and smog often have a larger chance to get diabetes because bad air causes more immune reaction in the body which can cause inflammations and cells can become more resistant to insulin.
-Even worse is the inhaling tobacco smoke which is a huge stress on the lungs that causes strong reactions of the immune system to fix the problems which over time can cause the immune system to overreact and cause serious lung health issues.
+Your immune system hates smog and low-quality air.
+People who live in areas where air quality is low and smog often have a larger chance to get diabetes because bad air causes more immune reactions in the body which can cause inflammations and cells can become more resistant to insulin.
+Even worse is inhaling tobacco smoke which is a huge stress on the lungs that causes strong reactions of the immune system to fix the problems which over time can cause the immune system to overreact and cause serious lung health issues.

 Omega-3 fatty acids

 It’s already known that these fatty acids are very good for the health of the heart and nerve system.
 But further research showed Omega-3 fatty acids are very good in controlling the overreacting white blood cells and with that lowering the chance of inflammation caused by them.
 So try to include at least a few meals a week that are rich in Omega-3.